NaubaharAgha/PRIMEDevices/README.md

 # PRIMEDevices

-PRimate Interaction Movement and Enrichement
+PRimate Interaction Movement and Enrichment

 The PRIME devices are a series of devices that provide interaction capabilities to non-human primates and then give the option of providing reward for these interactions.